tlienart/Franklin.jl/docs/faq/technical.md

     padding-left: 10px;}
 ```

-### How to disable numbering of math in display mode?
+### How to disable the numbering of math in display mode?

 \note{This is currently only available when you're using KaTeX for maths.}